 In one of Boerne’s historic buildings, you’ll find the fun spot that is the Dienger Trading Co.
 The building itself has been a store from the time it was built by German pioneer Joseph Dienger in 1884.
 It is now a combination bakery, bistro, and boutique.

 From classic toys to men’s clothing and women’s jewelry, the store has a little bit of many things whether you’re shopping for yourself or a gift.
 When you’re done shopping, head to the bistro for lunch or brunch.
-Just make sure to leave room for their famous Boston cream pie for dessert.
+Make sure to leave room for a cinnamon roll or coconut cream pie for dessert.

 Scout out the public art